nate42272/dotfiles/README.md

 2. *Extract files*: Clone this repository with `git clone https://github.com/nate42272/dotfiles`.
 Move the ~/dotfiles/.config/picom.conf and ~/dotfiles/.config/glava to your .config directory.
 Move wallpaper.jpg to wherever you please.

-**For this guide, you will ONLY need the following files from this repo: .config/picom.conf, .config/glava, wallpaper/wallpaper.jpg, scripts/system/glava.sh, and optionally programs/dwm**
+**For this guide, you will ONLY need the following files from this repo: .config/picom.conf, .config/glava, wallpaper/wallpaper.jpg, scripts/system/glava.sh, and optionally programs/dwm.
+All the other stuff are just bonus config files of mine, for if you wanted to glaze me even harder**

 3. *Set wallpaper*: If you use DWM, you can use feh to set the wallpaper by adding `feh --bg-fill path/to/wallpaper.jpg` to ~/.xsession.
 If you do not use DWM, then you can check your DE's documentation of setting the wallpaper.